 #9 – Chenghuangmiao Old Street – A must-see for foodies!

 Why it’s so awesome: Located in Huangpu District just off Fuyou Road, you can easily take the metro to this street market.
 It’s one of the most famous snack streets in Shanghai and the vendors sell almost every type of delicious, quick foods you can imagine.

 What to do there: You must spend some time at this market, otherwise, you can’t really say that you’ve experienced Shanghai!
-If you want to get the most from the experience, make sure you fast for most of the day and then arrive ready to eat!
+If you want to get the most from the experience, make sure you stay in a hostel nearby, fast for most of the day and then arrive ready to eat!
 Try some steamed buns, spareribs with rice cakes, crab shell cakes, and pan-fried buns stuffed with pork just to start with.
 And from there, try anything that looks or smells good!

 Need to travel to Shanghai on the cheap?
 Use Bookaway to find the best deals on bus, plane, train, and ferry tickets.
 It’s easy to use and saves you time and money.
 Once you’ve arrived, why not use what you’ve saved to treat yourself to a cold beer and a bite to eat?

 Book your transport on Bookaway now to guarantee your seat and for the right price.